 Backcountry Permits must be obtained before an overnight trip on the PNT in our National Parks.
 Policies and fees for backcountry permits vary between the parks.
 Some permits may be reserved by making advance reservations, others must be made or obtained in person at specific ranger stations.

-In response to the Covid-19 pandemic, there are several changes to the permitting process for the 2020 season at each National Park along the PNT.
+In response to the Covid-19 pandemic, expect changes to the permitting process for the 2021 season at each National Park along the PNT.
 Please visit each National Park’s website for the most current information about permits and reservations using the links provided.

 You can also learn more about the backcountry sites in each park by reviewing the backcountry trip planning maps below.
 These maps show the locations and distances between each backcountry campsite and are essential tools for planning a reservation.

 State, City & County Lands